AstroDeveloper1010/Node-JS-Tutorial/README.md

 11. Made a calculator using body parser
 12. Made a weather app using open weather api
 13. Made a login portal where users can login and data will be stored using mailchimp api
+14. Made a todo list app using ejs and express js